codefresh-io/cap-docs.codefresh.io/_docs/reference/behind-the-firewall.md

 ---

-As explained in the [installation page]({{site.baseurl}}/docs/administration/installation-security/) Codefresh offers three installation options; pure cloud, on-premise and Hybrid.
+As described in [installation options]({{site.baseurl}}/docs/installation/installation-options/) Codefresh offers CI/CD and GitOps installation environments, each with its own installation options.
-In this document, we will describe the Hybrid option and all the advantages it offers.
+This articles focuses on the CI/CD Hybrid installation option with the Codefresh Runner and its advantages.

-## Running Codefresh in secure environments
+## Running Codefresh CI/CD in secure environments

-Codefresh has an on-premise installation where the whole platform is installed on the customer premises.
+Codefresh CI/CD has an on-premises installation in which the Codefresh CI/CD platform is installed on the customer's premises.
 While this solution is very effective as far as security is concerned, it places a lot of overhead on the customer, as all updates and improvements done in the platform must also be transferred to the customer premises.

-This Hybrid approach places a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SaaS.
+Hybrid CI/CD places a Codefresh Runner within the customer premises, and the UI (and management platform) stays in the Codefresh SaaS.

 Here is the overall architecture: